-An impact scoping process was conducted in concordance with Ugandan environmental impact assessment legislation, regulation and guidelines described in Section 4.
-A Scoping Report was prepared and submitted to NEMA on 25 July 2017.
+An impact scoping process was conducted in accordance with Tanzanian environmental impact assessment legislation, regulation and guidelines described in Section 4.
+A scoping report was prepared and submitted to the NEMC on 15 August 2017.

-The main objectives of the scoping process were, first, to identify potentially significant impacts arising from interaction between project activities and the VECs that require evaluation in the ESIA, and, second, to establish the ESIA terms of reference (ToR).
+The main objectives of the scoping process were, first, to identify potentially significant impacts arising from interaction between project activities and the VECs that require evaluation in the ESIA and, second, to establish the ESIA terms of reference (ToR).
 During the scoping phase, project interactions with VECs were evaluated for: